Azure/enterprise-azureai/README.md

 azd up
 ```

-It will prompt you to login, pick a subscription, and provide a location (like "westeurope").
+It will prompt you to login, pick a subscription, and provide a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.

 For more details on the deployed services, see [additional details](#additional-details) below.

 > Note.
+Because Azure OpenAI isn't available yet in all regions, you might get an error when you deploy the resources.
+You can find more information about the availability of Azure OpenAI [here](https://docs.microsoft.com/en-us/azure/openai/overview/regions).

+> Note.
 It will take about 45 minutes to deploy Azure API Management.

+> Note.
+Sometimes the dns zones for the private endpoints aren't created correctly / in time.
+If you get an error when you deploy the resources, you can try to deploy the resources again.

 ## CI/CD pipeline